 - Set appropriate limits, but focus on strengthening your relationship, too.
-You’ll get no respect if he doesn’t feel connected to you.
+You’ll get no respect if your child doesn’t feel connected to you.

 - Resist the urge to lecture.
-If you can do that, he won’t need to push you away in order to become himself.
+If you can do that, they won’t need to push you away in order to become themselves.